Configuring version and promotable properties for products

 environment.

-Where can you configure settings for application version and properties?
+Where to configure settings for application version and properties

 In Product > Settings > Promotion Settings.